eugen0329/vim-esearch/README.md

 "   Keymap |     What it does
 " ---------+---------------------------------------------------------------------------------------------
 "    yf    | Yank a hovered file absolute path.
-"    t     | Use a custom command to open a file in a tab.
+"    t     | Use a custom command to open the file in a tab.
 "    +     | Render [count] more lines after a line with matches.
 Ex: + adds 1 line, 10+ adds 10.
 "    -     | Render [count] less lines after a line with matches.
 Ex: - hides 1 line, 10- hides 10.
 "    gq    | Populate QuickFix list using results of the current pattern search.